 You’ll pass small shops and restaurants frequently along the Jordan Bike Trail:

 In the waypoints and in-stage notes (on the GPX tracks and Ride with GPS downloads), we’ve tried to identify the different types of shops/restaurants along the Jordan Bike Trail.

 The Jordan Bike Trail regularly passes basic shops, so you shouldn’t have to carry lots of food and water.
 The longest distance between between resupply is 70km between Rum Village and Aqaba.
 There are a number of ~40km sections between resupply with major climbs.

 Natural water sources are infrequent, but present in Jordan.
 You can buy water at all shops.
 We’ve noted in waypoints and in stage notes where the route passes natural springs.
+However, please be aware that most springs in Jordan are seasonal, and therefore may not carry water all year round!
 The trail also crosses a number of wadis/canyons (Wadi Zarqa, Wadi Hidan, and Wadi Mujib), but we recommend using springs before running water in wadis.
 You should always treat water from natural sources before drinking—best to use chemical treatment or steripen.

 Tap water in Jordan is not guaranteed to be potable — to be safe you may want to purify before drinking.
 Mosques often have potable water freely available (usually from a metal tank with spigots; ask before drinking).